YeSv/Simple.Dotnet.Cloning/README.md

 1. You don't care about performance
 2. You use recursive types and don't want to write cloners for those types
 3. Some of types you clone are non-abstract and casted to base class (described in this [section](#3-how-it-works))
+4. You don't care about additional allocations
+5. You need reference tracking, for example cloning an array with the same objects will produce another array with different cloned objects, but you need another array with new objects with the same references

 # 7. Suggestions